Skip to Main Content

 For additional European Union legal publications, include as a minimum Title Year.

-In your reference list, you can also include any additional information which clarifies the reference for reader - e.g. legal references or series numbers and additional dates.
+In your reference list, you can also include any additional information which clarifies the reference for the reader - e.g. legal references or series numbers and additional dates.

 International legislation

-United Nations Treaties:
+United Nations Treaties

 All United Nations Treaties and the appropriate details needed to create a reference can be found via the UN Treaty Collection.